Schdoop/cat-in-the-hat/README.md

 This is a coding challenge task.
 Backend part can be found in 'backend' subfolder.

+The project can be seen in action [here](https://schdoop.github.io/cat-in-the-hat-demo/)

+Backend was deployed and runs on my own server [here](https://schdoop.dev:8443/weather)

 ## Available Scripts

 In the project directory, you can run: